-The Global Legal Hackathon Competition Official Rules can be found here.
+The Global Legal Hackathon Competition Official Rules is posted here here.
 Attendees must acknowledge acceptance of the rules to participate in the event.

 In general, teams are free to make the competition their own by developing their own focus – from competitive to purely educational.
 That said, teams should have an agreed purpose for their participation, to help to guide their activities.
 Examples include:

-- A group of very tech savvy law school students may choose to organize a “competitive” team in an attempt to progress through the judging rounds to go to New York City.
+- A group of very tech savvy law school students may choose to organize a “competitive” team in an attempt to progress through the judging rounds.

 - A team representing an in-house legal department of a company may choose to focus on solving a specific legal operations problem.

 - A group of teams sponsored by a law firm may invite clients to join the teams in order to work on problems of mutual interest.

 - A group of students may wish to collaborate with other schools or local organizations in solving access to justice challenges.

 Teams must build a solution that fits the solution threads: